Aegiq/lightworks/README.md

 Documentation of this package is hosted at: https://aegiq.github.io/lightworks/

-## Roadmap

-The following features/improvements are planned to be added to Lightworks in the future.

-1) Expansion of emulator beyond permanent calculation, adding some of the alternate algorithms designed to improve computation & sampling speed (Clifford, SLOS, etc...).
-2) Improvement of display method to add option to adjust display style beyond the current 'Aegiq' colour theme that is used.
-3) Conversion from qubit to photonic systems - potentially using an existing framework suggest as Qiskit.
-4) Hardware job submission.

 ## Contributing

 Contributions to Lightworks can be made via a pull request.
 If you have an idea for a feature that you'd like to implement it may be best to first raise this in the issues sections, as it may be the case that this is already in development internally or is potentially incompatible with the existing Lightworks framework.